History of Cartier

 Pierre Cartier opened both the London and the New York Maisons before settling in New York to focus on the American branch of the company.
 He gained a strong customer base from financiers, industrialists and Broadway stars.
 His clientele later expanded to Hollywood.

 Learn more about the value of your Cartier jewelry and Cartier watches.
-Sell your jewelry to a trustworthy source.
+Sell Cartier jewelry and watches to a trustworthy source.